Introduction and Definitions

 Confinement site manure applicator certification is good for 3 calendar years.
 Confinement site manure applicators can become certified initially or renew their 3-year certification in one of four ways:

-- Attend a two-hour training course offered January through February annually at most County Extension offices,
+- Attend a two-hour training course offered January through February annually at most County Extension offices, or the list of 2023 locations can be found in the 2023 Confinement Site Manure Applicator Workshop Brochure or

 - View the 2-hour training video at your County Extension office or